nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Deleting Contacts: `delete`

-Removes one or more contacts based on their indices.
+Remove one or more contacts based on their indices.
 The indices refer to the index numbers shown in the displayed contact list.

 **Format:**
 `delete INDEX [INDEX]...`

 - You can delete multiple contacts at once by specifying multiple indices separated by spaces.
 - Indices **must be positive integers** like 1, 2, 3, …​
-- Duplicated indices are only count once.
+- Duplicated indices only count once.
 - Invalid indices will cause abortion of the delete command.

 **Examples:**